 6-Days in Oaxaca sample itinerary

-A general note about constructing your itinerary: Oaxacans are not early risers so many tours and businesses will start operating at 10 or 11am and open later at night.
-For instance, a cooking class that starts at 10am and goes for 6hrs may appear to take out a whole day, but there is plenty of time for visiting museums and galleries in the evening because they are open later.
+A general note to consider when constructing your itinerary: Oaxacans are not early risers.
+Many tours and businesses will start operating at 10 or 11-am and open later at night.
+For instance, a cooking class that starts at 10-am and that goes for 6-hrs may appear to take out a whole day.
+However, there is plenty of time for visiting museums and galleries in the evening because they are open later.

 Day 1 – Arrival in Oaxaca.
 Take an afternoon walking tour of the historic district.